fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 Note that the **value** of a `LabelledGeneric` representation is the same as the
-`Generic` representation.
-Field names are encoded in types, using the *singleton
+`Generic` representation: field names only exist in the type and are erased at
-type* mechanism that we learnt with `Refined` in Chapter 4. `LabelledGeneric`
-representations are a subtype of `Generic` representations because `HList` and
-`Coproduct` have covariant type parameters.
-Although this is an interesting
-intellectual curiosity, there is no benefit: we must be mindful of the pitfalls
-of covariant type parameters outlined in Chapter 6.1.

-A type alias helps to simplify the type signature of the labelled representations:
+runtime.

+We never need to type `KeyTag` manually, we use the type alias:

 {lang="text"}
 ~~~~~~~~
   type FieldType[K, +V] = V with KeyTag[K, V]
 ~~~~~~~~

-If we want to access the value of a complicated type like `A with KeyTag[Symbol
-with Tagged[String(...)], A]`, or `FieldType[K, A]`, we can ask for the implicit
+If we want to access the field name from a `FieldType[K, A]`, we ask for
-evidence `Witness.Aux[K]` and from there access the value of `K`, the label, at
+implicit evidence `Witness.Aux[K]`, which allows us to access the value of `K`
-runtime.
+at runtime.

 Superficially, this is all we need to know about Shapeless to be able to derive
 a typeclass.
 However, things get increasingly complex, so we will proceed with